eastwoo/questions/SRE_questions/README.md

 1. Infrastructure code to provisioning EKS cluster
 2. Commands to run for provisioning

+Hint: you can use terraform code or script for the provisioning

 ## how to upload your assignments
 You can raise a PR with the code you need to upload